Pittsburgh Alcohol and Drug Use Statistics

 Pittsburgh is located in Allegheny County, Pennsylvania, which has one of the highest drug-related overdose deaths in the state.1 Other notable drug and alcohol use statistics for Pittsburgh and Allegheny County include:2,3

-- Between 2015 and 2016, 9% of Allegheny County residents reported using prescription painkillers that were not prescribed to them.
+Between 2015 and 2016, 9% of Allegheny County residents reported abusing prescription painkillers.

 How Much Does Drug Rehab in Pittsburgh Cost?